icssc/peterportal-public-api/docs/GraphQL-API/start_here.md

 ## Try it out

-You can try out our documentation live at our [GraphQL Playground](/graphql-playground).
+You can try out our API live at our [GraphQL Playground](/graphql-playground).

 ![playground demo](https://gifs.tisuela.com/web-dev/graphql_playground_demo.gif)